-At this time, the U.K. still had 2 years' compulsory National Service, which could be done before or after university.
-Paul opted to serve it beforehand, but was turned down due to minor medical problems (rather to his relief!).
-He was therefore able to go straight on to King's College, Cambridge, getting his MA in Archaeology and Anthropology, specializing in Social Anthropology.
+On leaving Eton, the U.K. still had 2 years' compulsory National Service.
+Paul was turned down due to minor medical problems (rather to his relief!), and was therefore able to go straight on to King's College, Cambridge, getting his MA in Archaeology and Anthropology, specializing in Social Anthropology.
 This subject was recommended to him by the then provost of King's, Noel Annan, as he had missed out on several years of science, but was resolved not to do any more Classics!
 Anthropology and Archaeology proved to be a perfect fit with his interests, and science was not a prerequisite, so he was able to spend an extremely enjoyable 3 years learning how to recognize Neanderthal skulls and hearing about the Kachin from someone who had actually lived among them.
-In between Eton and Cambridge, he spent a summer at the University of Innsbruck, Austria, dabbling in Sumerian, general linguistics, Impressionism and a bit of topology.
+In between Eton and Cambridge, he spent a summer at the University of Innsbruck, Austria.
 (By the way, if all those "Kings" sound a bit repetitious, Eton and King's College were both founded by the same king, Henry VI.)
 In spite of all this education, Paul considers himself largely self-taught!

 After leaving Cambridge in 1958, he decided to make a move into the newly emerging computer business rather than become an anthropologist, and joined IBM (UK) in January, 1959.
-This means that, around the end of 2009, he realized he could boast that he had been programming computers continuously for 50 years (some sort of record, surely?!).
+This means that, as of Jan.
+2014, he realized he could boast that he had been programming computers continuously for 55 years (some sort of record, surely?!).
 The first computer he programmed was an IBM 650 - 2000 10-digit words of memory on a rotating magnetic drum (technically his first computer was a LEO, but that was just an aptitude test).
 He eventually worked for IBM for 33 years in 3 countries - initially in England and the US, but for most of his career with IBM, in Canada.